emanueleg/pla-ng/readme.md

-# pla-ng - a phpLiteAdmin fork (aka phpLiteAdmin 2)
+# pla-ng - a phpLiteAdmin fork (or phpLiteAdmin 2.0)

 ## What is pla-ng?